neuropsychology/Courses/README.md

 You found some errors?
 Something was unclear?
 You can contribute to the courses by modifying or adding things.
 See this tutorial ([French](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-FR.md) or [English](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-EN.md)) to see to add your changes on github.

+You can alo create "issues" to report bug, errors or requests by clicking on the "Issues" button.

 ### General Guidelines:
 1. **Quality over quantity**: better write a great small paragraph than an entire mediocre course
 2. **Perfection don't matter**: Don't worry to write something not perfect: the community will improve it